srieger1/cloud-services-examples/terraform-examples/rke2-terraform/examples/hs-fulda/README.md

 # HS-Fulda NetLab OpenStack RKE2 Example

-This guide outlines the steps to set up an RKE2 Kubernetes cluster on OpenStack using Terraform, based on [this repository](https://github.com/zifeo/terraform-openstack-rke2).
+This guide outlines the steps to set up an RKE2 Kubernetes cluster on OpenStack using Terraform, based on [this repository](https://github.com/zifeo/terraform-openstack-rke2). 🚀

 ## Attention

-This example implements the deactivation of the validation of all TLS certificates by default. **Never** use this code in a production environment.
+⚠️ This example uses provided CA certificates by default.
+Do not use this code in a production environment. ⚠️

 ## Usage